Judge Rules California FAIR Plan Shortchanged Fire Victims on Smoke Damage

 Reopen denied claims based on new testing or health concerns

-Request insurer to pay for testing under Bulletin 2025‑7
+Request insurer to pay for testing and reference Bulletin 2025‑7

 Use certified professionals to document, clean, and verify remediation